Mathias-Mertens/atmodeller/docs/output.rst

      - bar
      - Pressure

-For a planet, the thermodynamic system provides the following additional outputs:
+For a planet, the thermodynamic state provides the following additional outputs:

 .. list-table:: Planet-specific outputs
    :widths: 25 25 50